portellam/Obsidian-workflow-docs/docs/usage/tasks-and-projects-management.md

 do it at the right time in the future or at least remember them.

 3. Engage with your tasks and projects by using your daily note to direct your actions.
-I personally pick my tasks from the `Today ☀️` section of my daily note, and I copy them to `Super Productivity`.
+I personally pick the original author's tasks from the `Today ☀️` section of the original author's daily note, and I copy them to `Super Productivity`.
 I then add an estimated time to each task and start working on them.